Album of the Month Archive

 Divided into two ‘sides’, the album ranges across natural-world phenomena ...
 Side One opens with the cataclysmic force of ‘Behemoth’ moves through the splendour of ‘Underwater Painter’ to ‘Pufferfish Love’ before Side Two arrives with ‘Patterns’ morphs with ‘Medusa’ and finally into ‘Silk’.
 The subjects entertained within its 11 tracks include mystery underwater sounds, bizarre mating rituals, coral reef crises and web-tuning spiders, within which ‘Preternatural’ explores and rejoices.
 Much as I abhor comparative descriptions, I keep hearing echoes of early Van Der Graaf Genrator or perhaps imagine the conjuring of a Boschesque aural fantasy-scape.
 Without doubt, ‘Preternatural’ is the Moulettes most impressive work to date.
 Moulettes are Hannah Miller (lead vocals, cello, guitar) Oliver Austin (drums, guitar, percussion, vocals) Ruth Skipper (co-lead vocals, bassoon, autoharp) Jim Mortimore (bass, vocals) and Raevennan Husbandes (electric guitar, co-lead vocals).
 Find the Moulettes and their music here: www.moulettes.co.uk

-March 2016 Album of the Month: 'The Silent Majority' - Greg Russell and Ciaran Algar
+March 2016: 'The Silent Majority' - Greg Russell and Ciaran Algar

 Seldom does an album make its mark as surely and swiftly as ‘The Silent Majority’ from Greg Russell and Ciaran Algar, with its poignant narratives and powerful messages that remain relevant today despite many being as ‘old as the hills’.
 Already highly regarded as proponents of the ever-evolving folk tradition with their respect for heritage, contemporary compositions and masterful musicianship, this duo’s third studio album offers increased depth and wider exploration of their own and other writers work.